-"The regulations can impact - and in fact benefit - many of the different waste management and recycling service providers.
+The regulations can impact - and in fact benefit - many of the different waste management and

-Waste management and recycling service providers can furthermore be divided into "informal" and "formal" sectors.
+Waste management and recycling service providers can furthermore be divided into 'informal' and 'formal' sectors.
 The former include waste pickers; private shop owners and private repair service providers.
 The latter comprises waste operators (both public and private); retail group executives; franchisees; organised bodies representing the implementing agents; and landfill operators.

-Impact and opportunities for the informal sector
+Impact and opportunities for informal sector

-Although informal waste collectors worry that PRO's take-back programs may jeopardise their ability to make a living from collection for recycling, Schröder emphasises that they still play a valuable role in the waste industry.
+Although informal waste collectors worry that PRO's take-back programs may jeopardise their ability to make a living from collection for recycling, they still play a valuable role in the waste industry.

-"It is crucial that waste pickers be taken into account moving ahead.
+It is crucial that waste pickers be taken into account moving ahead.
 Potential exploitation of their informal sector is of special concern to the Department of Forestry, Fisheries and the Environment (DFFE).
-As such they have proposed measures to try and address this, including ensuring fair remuneration for the services informal waste pickers offer."
+As such they have proposed measures to try and address this, including ensuring fair remuneration for the services informal waste pickers offer.

-All informal waste collectors, reclaimers and pickers are urged to register with the national waste picker registration database for collection services.
+All informal waste collectors, reclaimers and pickers are urged to register with the National Waste Picker Registration Database for collection services.
 They can find out more from their respective representative associations.

-Schröder says private shop owners can benefit by creating their own "take-back programes" for customers.
-"For instance, customers are frequently relieved when retailers indicate they can assist with recycling their old devices.
+Private shop owners can benefit by creating their own 'take-back programmes' for customers.

+For instance, customers are frequently relieved when retailers indicate they can assist with recycling their old devices.
 Returning these objects to a location where they will be responsibly and lawfully disposed of is a satisfying alternative.
-Take-back programs, managed by a PRO, help retailers to earn extra cash by recycling or processing this e-waste.
+Take-back programs managed by a PRO help retailers earn extra cash by recycling or processing this e-waste.

-Impact and opportunities for the formal sector
+Impact and opportunities for formal sector

-Schröder notes that retailers and franchisees can partner with a PRO to enable them to fulfil their recycling and EPR mandates.

-"This is all done while enabling the company to fund other EPR scheme components, including mentoring and training programs, enterprise development, and equipment and infrastructure assistance."
+Retailers and franchisees can partner with a PRO to enable them to fulfil their recycling and EPR mandates.
+This is all done while enabling the company to fund other EPR scheme components, including mentoring and training programs, enterprise development, and equipment and infrastructure assistance.

 Waste management operators - responsible for the collection, management, and recycling of packaging - can also benefit.
-"They are eligible to receive funds from EPR schemes for handling packaging waste," Schröder adds
+They are eligible to receive funds from EPR schemes for handling packaging waste.